toolness/hackasaurus-puppet-data/README.md

 If your SSH key can be used to access the remote server as root, then you can run `tools/deploy.py` to deploy Hackasaurus applications to the remote server.

+You can also run `tools/test.py` to run integration tests against the remote server.

 ## Local Configuration ##

 Virtual hosting configurations are used for the domains of Hackasaurus sites.
 To make development and testing easy, each site can also be accessed at its normal domain suffixed with .dev.